Blue Heelers: episode guide

 The Cull

-Jonesy and Susie come across a field of dead kangaroos that seem to have been massacred with a semi-automatic weapon.
-The field is owned by an old friend of Tom’s who also happens to have lodged an application for a kangaroo cull.
+Jonesy and Susie come across a field of dead kangaroos that have been massacred with a high-powered assault rifle.
+The field is owned by an old friend of Tom's who also happens to have lodged an application for a kangaroo cull.
 Tom must again take on the role of peacemaker when he gets caught in the middle of a dispute between two Vietnam veterans, one wanting to cull the kangaroos on his property, the other determined to do everything he can to stop him.
-The situation takes a terrible turn and it’s up to Tom to try to avert a horrific tragedy.
+The situation takes a terrible turn and it's up to Tom to try to avert a horrific tragedy.

 Guest Starring: Steve Jacobs as Mike O’Grady, Lewis Fitz-Gerald as Jim Morgan, Anne Wood as Annette Morgan, Diana Emry as Lynn O’Grady, Jonathan Burton as Eddie Morgan, Ruth Green as Woman in Pub, Ewan Sprague as Man in Pub, William Wood as Man in Pub

-Jonesy is annoyed when he and Susie are beaten to an ecstasy overdose by none other than his cocky young brother, Drug Squad Detective Dylan Jones.
-Dylan still delights in outsmarting Jonesy, rubbing in that he is a higher ranking officer, and it doesn’t take Susie long to realise the brothers are akin to Cain and Abel.
+Jonesy is annoyed when he and Susie are beaten to an ecstasy overdose by none other than his cocky younger brother, Drug Squad detective Dylan Jones.
+Dylan still delights in outsmarting Jonesy, rubbing in that he is a higher ranking officer, and it doesn't take Susie long to realise the brothers are akin to Cain and Abel.

 Dylan reveals that he is investigating a suspicious shipment of glass to the area that indicates a local ecstasy manufacturer in their midst.
 After leading a gung-ho investigation that riles Jonesy, Dylan decides he’s got the drug maker nailed when the evidence points to a teenage girl and her father who has priors for marijuana cultivation.